Average Cost of Car Insurance: What You Can Expect to Pay in February 2026

 • Is $200 per month a lot to pay for car insurance?

 Depending on your vehicle’s year, make, and model, $200 per month for car insurance may be expensive.
 That’s higher than the national average for full coverage of $173 per month, according to Compare.com data.
-Full coverage is usually the most expensive car insurance policy you can buy.
+Full coverage is usually the most expensive car insurance policy you can buy, but it provides a much higher level of financial protection for at-fault accidents and non-collision incidents, like theft, vandalism, and severe weather hazards.

 • Does your age affect car insurance costs?